Register

 By

-Brian L. (New York, NY) - See all my reviews
+(New York, NY) -

-This review is from: Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages (Pragmatic Programmers) (Paperback)
+Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming Languages (Pragmatic Programmers) (Paperback)

 I was very disappointed in this book.
 I could have attain a similar level of depth with fewer unnecessary film-based analogies by reading each langauges' wikipedia page.